 Spheroid Transplantation

-After identifying the region of the graft, which is paraxial mesoderm at the wing bud level [1] or presumptive first pharyngeal arch region [2], cut the vitelline membrane over the target region using a microscalpel [3].
+After identifying the region of the graft, which is presomitic mesoderm at the wing bud level [1] or presumptive first pharyngeal arch region [2], cut the vitelline membrane over the target region using a microscalpel [3].
 Then, make a shallow cut in the region where the spheroid will be implanted with a pair of microscalpels [4].

 LAB MEDIA: Figure 3G